Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 For HTML and CSS, I used the [W3C Markup Validator](https://validator.w3.org) and [W3C CSS Validation Services](https://jigsaw.w3.org/css-validator/).
 See below for results.

-- HTML: Warnings related to user-id fields and javascript type label.
-No fix required
+- HTML: All sites pass validation.
 - CSS: No errors.